William Heath Strange: Career

 After qualifying he moved to the Belsize Park area of the Borough of Hampstead, starting a practice which would stretch over forty years.
 He was the founder of the dispensary in Long Acre, Covent Garden, which in 1871 developed into the London Medical Mission, remaining a member of its council until his death, as well as being on the staff of the Hampstead Provident Dispensary.
 It was whilst holding the latter office that he saw the need for Hampstead hospital accommodation for the treatment of many of his less well-off patients.
-In 1882 he purchased a house he had previously rented at 4 South Hill Park Road, and by the end of the year fifteen patients had been admitted to the Hampstead Home and Nursing Institute.
+In 1882, he purchased a house he had previously rented at 4 South Hill Park Road, and by the end of the year fifteen patients had been admitted to the Hampstead Home and Nursing Institute.
 From the outset "Heath" as he became known, trained women to become district nurses, caring for the sick in their own homes on payment of a fee.
 A move to larger premises at 3 & 4 Parliament Hill Road allowed patients to be surgically treated under the best conditions, instead of being operated on in their own homes.
 It also allowed the nurses to attend lectures in anatomy and physiology as well as surgical and medical nursing, in an era when parents frowned on their daughters earning a living.

 By 1894 the hospital was well-established, with the general wards free for the local poor, and 12 shillings a week for those who could afford it.
 Indeed the demand was such that larger purpose-built premises with better out-patients facilities were needed.
 A site on Hampstead Green, Pond Street was purchased and in 1905 the Hampstead General Hospital, designed by Keith Young, was opened, initially with 50 beds.
 Heath, then in his late 60s, felt this was the appropriate time to step down from his role in the organisation, and resigned his post.
-The hospital was further expanded until in 1975 it was demolished to make way for the building of the new Royal Free Hospital.
+The hospital was further expanded until in 1975, it was demolished to make way for the building of the new Royal Free Hospital.

 Family life and death

 William married Anna Jane Pirrie (1840–1919), the third daughter of William Pirrie, in Aberdeen on 24 May 1866.
 They had four children, William Pirrie (1869–1953), Mary Rose (1870–1943), Robert Gordon (1872–1947) and John Alexander (1875–1875).

 William Heath Strange died suddenly, on the evening of 28 February 1907, as he was retiring for the night at his family home of many years, 2 Belsize Avenue.
-He is buried with his wife Anna and all four of their children in a family grave on the eastern side of Highgate Cemetery, close to the graves of George Eliot and Karl Marx.
+He is buried with his wife Anna, and all four of their children in a family grave on the eastern side of Highgate Cemetery, close to the graves of George Eliot and George Henry Lewes.